“Did you just laugh out loud?” Vicki asked, in some alarm.

 “Yeah, but you did get Bowie,” Vicki reminded her.

 Mr. Gillies rushed in then, disappointing those who’d hoped he’d quit during spring break; and the new grading period, last of the school year, officially began.
-Fiona gave it a tenth of her mind, devoting the other 90% to a month ago at the International Amphitheater and David Bowie’s concert there, part of his Station to Station tour.
+Fiona gave it a tenth of her mind, devoting the other 90% to a month ago at the International Amphitheatre and David Bowie’s concert there, part of his Station to Station tour.

 For weeks beforehand Robin had sworn that nothing could make her go see Puddyboy, live or otherwise.
 Finally at ticketbuying time she groaned, “I suppose I’ll have to go.
 Just to make sure you don’t get yourself trampled or kidnapped or anything.”

-On the night of the concert Robin told Fat Bob she was sleeping over at the Plexiglass Palace, which was true; Fiona informed the Palace she’d be heading over to Robin’s “for awhile,” which was also true.
+On the night of the concert Robin told Fat Bob she was sleeping over at the Plexiglas Palace, which was true; Fiona informed the Palace she’d be heading over to Robin’s “for awhile,” which was also true.
 If they neglected to mention that between these two truths, they were taking a train into The City and down to the Stockyards so they could squeeze into an arena full of sweaty stonehead whoopensteins—

 —well, that was a minor oversight on their part.